Tommy DeVito (musician): Career

 DeVito left the group in April 1970 before the album Half and Half was released.
 He told the Las Vegas Review-Journal in 2009, "I had had it up to here with the traveling and changing clothes three times a day, and taking two planes and then driving 100 miles to do a date.
 Getting on stage and doing the same stuff—I just had it."
 Four Seasons bassist Joe Long recalled that DeVito had been adamantly against recording their most recent album, the 1969 concept album The Genuine Imitation Life Gazette.
 He sold Valli and Gaudio his rights to the Four Seasons' material, name, and touring act upon leaving in 1970.
-The reason for his departure was originally indicated as a hearing problem, but it was later revealed that he had accrued significant debt and financial trouble through gambling.
+The reason for his departure was originally indicated as a hearing problem, but it was later revealed that he had accrued significant debt and financial trouble through gambling, which Valli and Gaudio eventually absorbed as part of the buyout, leaving the band millions of dollars in debt that would take until 1973 for them to pay off.
 DeVito was succeeded by Maryland native Demetri Callas, who would become a friend of DeVito's.
+DeVito's departure marked a shift in direction for the band; they found it difficult to replicate his style of entertainment (he and Long had proved to be particularly adept at improvisational comedy), and his successors were hired more for their talent as straight musicians.

 DeVito started his amateur acting career in 1995, when he played a poker dealer in the film Casino.
 He was then a construction foreman in Gone Fishin in 1997 and his last film credit was as Palmi's bodyguard in the 2006 film The Good Shepherd.
+All three films featured Joe Pesci in a starring role.

 DeVito rejoined Valli and Gaudio (Massi had died in 2000) on stage at the 2005 Broadway opening of the documentary-style musical Jersey Boys, a Tony Award winning hit chronicling the story of the group's early days, which was later adapted to a 2014 feature film directed by Clint Eastwood.